+Any TO with a “one-off” (unique equipment existing at only one location) is strongly encouraged to purchase a spare of that unique equipment.

-Planning studies may show that unique spares may not be required in specific instances
+Planning studies may show that unique spares may not be required in specific instances.
+In these cases, the Planning Study should be referenced in the TO’s Spare Equipment Methodology, and the Planning Study should be refreshed at a minimum once every five years.

-You can’t stock everything

-Storage of equipment

-Batteries on flow charges

-Reels need to be rotated (in place)

-Follow manufacture instructions

-Shelf life of equipment

-Rotate stock

 When determining storage location(s) for spare equipment, consideration should be given to catastrophic events which could fail both the in-service equipment as well as the spare (collateral damage, flood events, or terroristic attack of an entire substation.)